databricks/diviner/docs/grouped_pmdarima.rst

 df
-    The original source ``DataFrame`` that was used during :py:meth:`diviner.GroupedPmdarima.fit` that contains the endogenous series data, the columns that define the constructed groups (missing group data will not be scored and groups that are not present in the model object will raise an Exception).
+    The original source ``DataFrame`` that was used during :py:meth:`diviner.GroupedPmdarima.fit` that contains the endogenous series data.
+This ``DataFrame`` must contain the columns that define the constructed groups (i.e., missing group data will not be scored and groups that are not present in the model object will raise an Exception).

 metrics
     A collection of metric names to be used for evaluation.
 Submitted metrics must be one or more of: